CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab01-Gettingstarted.md

 ## Overview

-In this lab, you will explore Azure AI Foundry by creating a project and deploying the gpt-4.1 model.
+In this hands-on lab, you’ll gain practical experience with **Azure AI Foundry** by creating a project and deploying the **gpt-4.1** model.
 You’ll review the project’s endpoints and keys to understand how applications connect to deployed models and AI services.
-Finally, you’ll test the generative AI model in the chat playground by configuring system instructions, sending queries, and reviewing responses to see how the model can be applied in real scenarios.
+Next, you’ll test the generative AI model in the chat playground by configuring system instructions, sending queries, and reviewing responses to see how the model can be applied in real-world scenarios.

 ## Objectives